Ayushd70/RetardedCodes/README.md

 # Retarded Codes

-These are a bunch of files in *C* , *Java* and *GO* (more to be added later) destinated really for beginners.
+These are a bunch of files in *C* , *Java*  *GO* and *Python* (more to be added later) destinated really for beginners.
-If you're  new to programming the best way to approach it could be starting with java or c and the logic in these codes implemented are for beginners.
+If you're  new to programming the best way to approach it could be starting with java , c or python and the logic in these codes implemented are for beginners.
 If you're an intermediate or just want to get started with Algorithms & DataStructures get directly to the files in the respective directory.
 Anyways, *all roads lead to Rome*